Indirect Query Bayesian Optimization with Integrated Feedback

 Bayesian optimization (BO) is a sequential decision-making method for global optimization of black-box functions \citep{garnett_bayesopIQBOok_2023}.
 BO has been widely studied in machine learning and applied in real-world applications such as optimising hyperparameters \citep{wu2019hyperparameter} and experimental design in biology \citep{pmlr-v162-stanton22a}.
 We formalize a new class of BO problems called \textit{Indirect Query Bayesian Optimization (IQBO)}, where instead of querying directly from the input space $x \in \mathcal{X}$, one has to select from a transformed space $a \in \mathcal{A}$ linked to the input space via a potentially unknown conditional distribution $p(x|a)$.
 Feedback consists of the noisy conditional expectation of the target function, $\mathbb{E}_{X}[f(X)|A=a] + \epsilon$ with $\epsilon \sim \mathcal{N}(0, \sigma^2)$.
 The goal of IQBO is to optimize the target function $f$ under such integrated feedback using a given budget of queries.

-The task of IQBO is motivated by real-world applications where only access to a transformed space and corresponding feedback are possible, while still interested in optimising the target function in the original input space.
-For example, in multi-armed bandits, we may not be able to directly query an arm, but only the average reward of an agent with a particular policy; in treatment experimental design, the actual treatment applied to the patient can differ from what the doctor recommends \cite{pmlr-v70-hartford17a}; in finding areas with highest Malaria incidence rates, the available observations may consist of aggregated incidence counts over a larger geographical region \citep{law_variational_2018}.
-We further illustrate our motivations and potential applications in Section \ref{sec: Motivations and Applications}.
+The task of IQBO is motivated by real-world applications where only access to a transformed space and corresponding feedback are possible, while one is still interested in optimizing the target function in the original input space.
+For example, in multi-armed bandits, we may not be able to directly query an arm, but only the average reward given a context with a particular policy; in treatment experimental design, the actual treatment applied to the patient can differ from what the doctor recommends \cite{pmlr-v70-hartford17a}; in epidemiology, when finding the highest Malaria incidence rates, the available observations are only aggregated incidence counts over a larger geographical region \citep{law_variational_2018}.
+We further illustrate our motivations in Section \ref{sec: problem setup and cmp}.